samjesus8/CSharp-Discord-Bot-Template-NET7/Docs/repository_setup.md

 ### Restoring the NuGet Packages

 This Discord Bot uses a package library called DSharpPlus, and after you clone a repository, the packages don't load in.
-So we need to **Build** the project in order to load these packages in
+So we need to **build** the project in order to load these packages in

 ![image](https://media.discordapp.net/attachments/1020110665161113610/1084643410834640916/image.png?width=568&height=402)